Facebook video ads can be a powerful way to reach your target audience and drive conversions.

 There are over 300 million monthly active users on Facebook and more than a billion on Instagram.
 That’s a lot of potential new customers.
 If you’re sitting on the sidelines, you’re missing out.

-In fact, social media is responsible for over 2 billion dollars in sales each day.
+In fact, social media is responsible for over $2 billion in sales each day.